web2py/py4web/docs/chapter-12.rst

 where we have used the translation operator ``T`` to allow for internationalization.
-Notice that error messages are not translated by default unless you define them explicitely with ``T``.
+Notice that error messages are not translated by default unless you define them explicitly with ``T``.

 One can also call validators explicitly for a field: